As the pressure to move cargo more quickly and with minimal errors increases, having a reliable wireless network is necessary.

 Planning & Design

-The two root causes of poorly implemented wireless warehouse solutions are related to lack of knowledge and the lack of planning.
+The two root causes of poorly implemented wireless warehouse solutions are a lack of knowledge and a lack of planning.

 Wireless Warehouse - Planning & Design